 When to Visit (Climate)

-- Hoi An’s dry season is between February and July where the city sees lots of sunshine, lower humidity and the least rainfall.
-General consensus is that the best time to visit Hoi An is between February and April when average temperatures are 23-28ºC – rather than the 29-31ºC often experienced in May – July.
+- Hoi An’s dry season is between February and July where the city sees lots of sunshine, lower humidity, and the least rainfall.
+The general consensus is that the best time to visit Hoi An is between February and April when average temperatures are 23-28ºC – rather than the 29-31ºC often experienced in May – July.

 - The rainy season in Vietnam falls between September and January where It can rain constantly and there is a high probability of flood and typhoons.
 Contrarily this is considered the high season in Hoi An, with the quietest months being June and July.